EGI-Federation/impact-report/libs/CMS/README.md

-# Parsing scientific publications of the CMS experiment
+# Parsing the scientific publications of the CMS experiment

 With this script we will: